 The Wisconsin School of Business MBA: What You Need To Know

-Wisconsin is a hidden gem of a business school that annually enrolls not much more than 110 full-time MBAs.
-The small, intimate nature of the program, the applied projects thrown at students, and the emphasis on putting students through specialized areas of study make these MBAs well-prepared for their business careers.
+Wisconsin is a hidden gem of a business school that annually enrolls 80-100 full-time MBAs each year.
+The small, intimate nature of the program, the applied projects handed to students, and the emphasis on putting students through specialized areas of study make these MBAs well-prepared for their careers in business.

 The specialized preparation that begins during the first year of the program is the primary focus the second year.
 In order to thoroughly grasp all aspects of a chosen specialization, students take up to eight classes in 10 different specialized areas that range from arts administration and brand & product management to real estate and supply chain management.